ctu-vras/multirobot-calibration/README.md

 ## Calibration config

- See [optimizationConfig.m](UserData/Configs/optimizationConfig.m) for default settings and examples.
-This file has only the default settings and can be used for your calibration (with passing right arguments).
+ See [optimizationConfig.m](UserData/Configs/optimizationConfig.m) for default settings and examples - this file has only the default settings and can be used for your calibration (with passing right arguments).

 ### Description of parameters

  - solver options - mostly no parameter needs to be changed, but few important settings are:
-   - Algorithm - if you want to use bounds, change to 'trust-region-reflective'
+   - Algorithm - if you want to use bounds, change to 'trust-region-reflective' (in newer version of Matlab, even Levenberg-Marquardt can be used with bounds)
    - TolFun - if problem converges too soon, change to lower value (higher if it does not converge)
    - MaxIter - if problem does not converge, set higher value (too high value may results into overfitting)
-   - UseParallel - set to 1, if you want to use more cores of CPU
+   - UseParallel - set to true if you want to use more cores of CPU (not available in GUI)
-   - ScaleProblem - set to 'jacobian' if differences in calibrated parameters are too high (e.g. lengths in thousands of mm and angles in units of rad)
+   - ScaleProblem - set to 'jacobian' if differences of absolute values of calibrated parameters are too high (e.g. lengths in thousands of mm and angles in units of rad)
  - chains - set which chains will be calibrated
    - can be edited in the config file or passed in as an argument (e.g. {'rightArm','leftArm'}, see [Calibration examples](UserData/Examples/calibration.m))
-   - if chains is set to 0, it does not matter if there are any 1 in the whitelist in given chain (this is superior over whitelist)
+   - if chains is set to 0, it does not matter if there are any ones in the whitelist in given chain (this is superior over whitelist)
  - approaches - set which approach will be used (see [Calibration approaches](#calibration-approaches))
    - more than one approaches at a time can be used
    - value does not have to be 1/0, but any non-zero number will enable the approach and values from this approach will be scaled by given value
    - can be edited in the config file or passed in as an argument (e.g. {'selftouch','planes'}, see [Calibration examples](UserData/Examples/calibration.m))
  - joint types - determine which part of the body will be calibrated
    - onlyOffsets - will calibrate only offsets of each link (the last DH parameter)
-   - joint - will calibrate everything which is not skin, eye or finger
+   - e.g. joint will calibrate everything defined as joint in robot 'jointStructure'
    - the settings are superior over chains (see above).
 So in case you enable 'rightArm' but does not enable 'joint' or 'finger', nothing will be calibrated
    - the settings are also depending on each other.
 If you enable 'onlyOffsets', you still need to enable for example 'mount' to calibrate
    - can be edited in the config file or passed in as an argument (e.g. {'mount'}, see [Calibration examples](UserData/Examples/calibration.m))